Fractional Flow Reserve (FFR) vs. Angiography: Making Informed Choices for Heart Health

 • Personalized Care: The combined use of FFR cardiac and angiography allows for personalized treatment plans tailored to each patient’s unique condition.

-To conclude, in the realm of interventional cardiology, FFR Vs angiography are not competitors but allies.
+In the realm of interventional cardiology, FFR Vs angiography are not competitors but allies.
 They work hand in hand to provide a comprehensive understanding of a patient’s coronary health.
 While interventional angiography gives us the “where,” FFR answers the “why” by evaluating blood flow dynamics.
 This collaborative approach ensures that patients receive the most appropriate and effective treatment, minimizing unnecessary interventions and maximizing positive outcomes.

 Also Read Intracoronary Physiology – FFR, IFR, RFR.